gpxl/sitemap_checker/README.md

 # SitemapChecker

-Checks sitemap urls for valid response
+Takes a url pointing to xml or xml.gz sitemap file and returns array of status messages for urls contained within.

 ## Installation